wynzip/Energy-Price-Forecasting/README.md

 # Energy-Price-Interval-Forecasting
 Final project for the Financial Engineering (FE) Course at Politecnico di Milano, Quantitative Finance.
 Developed by Sara Cupini, Francesco Panichi, Davide Pagani.
 On Python in an Object-Oriented fashion.
+Final report is present.

 DISCLAIMER: the whole project builds on the foundation code developed by professor Alessandro Brusaferri (researcher at CNR), who kindly offered it to us during the laboratory lessons of the FE course.